High availability Event Store allows you to run more than one node as a cluster. There are two modes available for clustering:

 The service will then be visible in the services list, with a description of “Event Store Manager (es-cluster1)”.

-To uninstall the manager node service in future, the following command can be used (where the instance name matches the name used during installation).
+To uninstall the manager node service in future, use the following command (where the instance name matches the name used during installation).

 C:\EventStore-HA-v3.0.1\> EventStore.WindowsManager.exe uninstall -InstanceName es-cluster1

 net start es-cluster1command.